andreikarpau/DataScienceRepo/README.md

 The project contains scripts for data preprocessing and analysis for purchase prediction problem.
 The scripts are made on **R**.

 ## CaterpillarTubePricing
-The project for prediction Caterpillar tubes prices.
+The project for predicting Caterpillar tubes prices.
 The project contains the scripts for data preprocessing, data analyzing and building the predictive model.
 The project is implemented on **R**.

+## TitanicPrediction
+The project for predicting survivance among people being on Titanic.
+The project contains the script for data preprocessing, analyzing and building **Random Forest** predictor.
+The project in implemented on **Python**.
+It uses *NumPy*, *SkLearn* and *Pandas* libraries.